-It's a problem that they are so small...
+It's a problem that they are so small ...

-...and sometimes it's easier to measure something else to determine the prevalence of bacteria:
+... and sometimes it's easier to measure something else to determine the prevalence of bacteria:

 - ATP is an energy rich molecule.
-It's found in all living cells like in bacteria, our skin cells etc. It is an easy and rapid method best used for checking cleaning efficiency. - UV-light.
-Can be used to visualize staining and dirt.
+It's found in all living cells like in bacteria, our skin cells, etc. It is an easy and rapid method best used for checking cleaning efficiency. - UV-light.
+This can be used to visualise staining and dirt.
 Detergents are also fluorescent.
-Can be useful training tool. - Swabbing and protein color indicator.
-Where proteins are found-also bacteria can be found.
-There are kits on the market with swab and test-tube.
+They can be a useful training tool. - Swabbing and protein colour indicator.
+Where proteins are found, bacteria can also be found.
+There are kits on the market with a swab and test-tube.
 It is semi-quantitative.
-More color change means more proteins. - Swabbing or contact plate followed by cultivation of bacteria.
+More colour change means more proteins. - Swabbing or contact plate followed by cultivation of bacteria.
 These methods measure living and culturable bacteria.
 Time is required to grow the bacteria and it can also be difficult to efficiently pick them up from surfaces.
 Specific kits are available. - Molecular methods like qPCR.
-Surfaces are swabbed and DNA from collected bacteria are purified, copied and analyzed.
+Surfaces are swabbed and DNA from collected bacteria are purified, copied and analysed.

-Think ahead.
+Torke Think ahead.